"Redemption takes time" FLASH FICTION --- My first story.

 Through the years my children’s knowledge grew as did their empire, an empire that spread across the entire Milky Way.

 “Father, may I have a word?” asked my first son.

 “Of course, what is it?”

-“It is your birthday, Father.
-We have a gift for you, but all we ask is that you return to Earth for a short while.”
+“It is your birthday, Father, and we have a gift for you.
+But all we ask is that you return to Earth for a short while.”

-It had been over two thousand years since I had seen the place of my birth.
-Only a four weeks’ journey from the other side of the galaxy, how could I refuse?
+Earth?
+Over two thousand years have passed since I left the place of my birth.
+It is but a four-week journey from the other side of the galaxy.
+How could I refuse?

-Now I understood what my children had done.
-They had found a way to bring back the ones I loved and lost.
-I thought I had forgotten how to cry, as I felt a single tear run down my face.
+I thought I had forgotten how to cry until I felt a single tear run down my face.